HansonSoftware/HansonSoftware/README.md

 ### 👋 I'm Hayden, Welcome to my GitHub

 - &nbsp; I'm currently working on a Music-Player Web Application!
-  - I'm using Node.js, Heroku, React.js and Firebase to build this from scratch.
+  - I'm using the FERN stack to build this from scratch.
 - &nbsp; Re-Learning vanilla JavaScript and React
 - &nbsp; Looking for a Fall/Spring internship in the Fairfax area (very open to working remotely as well)!